parallelvirtualcluster/docs/docs/deployment/cluster-architecture.md

 Any PVC node that is not a coordinator is a hypervisor.
 Hypervisors do not run any of the indicated services, and are used exclusively for VM compute and, optionally, OSD storage disks.

-All nodes added to a cluster beyond the intiial coordinators must be added as hypervisors.
+All nodes added to a cluster beyond the initial coordinators must be added as hypervisors.

 ## Quorum and Node Loss